 Fellow, come from the throng; look upon Caesar.

 What say’st thou to me now? speak once again.

 He is a dreamer; let us leave him: pass.

-A psychic told me in 1998 that I would meet my future husband the next year, and he would be blonde.
-The bitch lied.
-Although I did date someone that year who happened to be blonde, but it ended … not poorly … but weirdly.
+A psychic told me some years ago that I would meet my future husband the following year, and he would be blonde.
+Although I did end up dating someone that following year who happened to be blonde, it ended … not really poorly … but weirdly.
 In fact, I refer to him as Jackass McGee.
-So Caesar writing The Soothsayer off as a nutbar is understandable.
+Caesar writing The Soothsayer off as a nutter is understandable.

-The conspiracy scene is one of my favorites in the play.
-Act II Scene 1.
-It’s chilling, the casualness of it, the resolve.
+I just re-read Julius Caesar, in my ongoing Shakespeare Chronological Reading project.
+The conspiracy scene is one of my favorites in the play: Act II Scene 1.

 Sir, ’tis your brother Cassius at the